ygemici/osz/loader/README.md

 ```

 The file that was specified as kernel could be loaded by fs drivers, but it's not an ELF, it's class is not
-CLASS64, not little endian, not for x86_64 ABI, or does not have any program header with a loadable segment
+CLASS64, endianness does not mach architecture, or does not have any program header with a loadable segment
 in the negative p_vaddr range (see linker script).

 That's all, hope it will be useful!